HackTooLearn/linuxcommands/README.md

 * head --- shows first 10 lines for the specified file
 * tail --- shows last 10 lines for the specified file
 * exit --- exit out from terminal
-* ifconfig | ipconfig | ip -a --- display routing, devices, ip address, mac address devices, policy
+* ifconfig | ipconfig | ip -a --- used to configure / display network interfaces
 * history --- shows the command history
 * dig --- domain information groper, DNS lookup utility
+* ps --- shows active processes with process ID's [PID]
 * hostname --- display / set the hostname of the system
 * wc --- shows the total bytes, words & bytes for the specified file
 * locate --- searches or finds files by their name